pverscha/phd_thesis/9-chapter_1_introduction.md

 ### Unipept
 Unipept is an ecosystem of software tools that are mainly focussed on the analysis of metaproteomics datasets.
 Prof. Dr. Bart Mesuere, co-supervisor of this PhD thesis, initially started the Unipept project at Ghent University in 2010 in the context of his PhD.
-Since its early days, Unipept has undergone a big transition, while still maintaining its initial focus of providing an excellent user experience and top-of-the-line performance.
+Since its early days, Unipept has undergone a big transition, while still maintaining its initial focus of providing an excellent user experience and top-of-the-line performance when compared to similar tools.

-All of the tools in the Unipept ecosystem work by taking a list of tryptic peptide sequences as input and matching these peptides with the proteins in a **protein reference database** in order to provide a taxonomic and functional summary for this sample.
+All tools in the Unipept ecosystem work by taking a list of tryptic peptide sequences as input and matching these peptides with the proteins in a **protein reference database** in order to provide a taxonomic and functional summary for this input sample.
 Every Unipept tool has its own target audience and functionality.
-See the list below for more information on the tools that currently exist and what each of these is aimed at.
+See the list in the next subsection for more information on the tools that currently exist and what each of these is aimed at.

 #### The Unipept ecosystem

 ##### Unipept Web application
-The first real Unipept tool that is presented to the outside world, is the Unipept Web application.
+The first real Unipept tool that was presented to the outside world, is the Unipept Web application.
 This app is accessible at [https://unipept.ugent.be](https://unipept.ugent.be) and provides a user friendly web component that allows users to perform metaproteomics analysis and consult the results that are presented to them as a collection of visualizations and tables.
 All information that is provided by our web application can easily be exported (and can subsequently be imported into other tools for further analysis).

 ##### Unipept CLI
 For power-users that require the metaproteomics analysis of many large samples, we provide the Unipept command line interface (CLI).
 This command line interface allows Unipept's analysis to be plugged into existing analysis pipelines and allows machines to automate specific steps.
-Unlike the web application, the CLI mainly provides textual output (support for visualizations is very limited).
+Unlike the web application, the CLI has no graphical user interface and mainly provides textual output (support for visualizations is also limited).

 ##### Unipept API
-The Unipept API (Application Programming Interface) is a collection of endpoints that allows third-party applications to integrate some of Unipept's functionality into their own workloads.
+The Unipept API (Application Programming Interface) is a collection of endpoints that allow third-party applications to integrate some of Unipept's functionality into their own workloads.
-Data can be send to each endpoint using HTTP POST or GET requests to our servers, after which the Unipept server will respond with the requested results as a JSON-formatted object.
+Data can be send to each endpoint using `HTTP POST` or `GET` requests to our servers, after which the Unipept server will respond with the requested results as a `JSON`-formatted object.

 ##### Unipept Desktop
 Unlike the previous three tools, the Unipept Desktop application has been added to our ecosystem very recently and does not necessarily needs to communicate with the Unipept servers in order to function.
-The desktop application combines some of the advantages of the web app, CLI and API into one and allows users to process large metaproteomic samples using a user friendly graphical user interface.
+The desktop application combines some of the advantages of the web app, CLI and API into one and allows users to process large metaproteomic samples using a user friendly graphical user interface (making it more accessible to less tech-savvy users).
 It is similar to the CLI in the way that it allows to process much larger samples than the web application, and requires less technical skills to operate.
 The biggest difference with the web application is the fact that it cannot be plugged into existing analysis pipelines as easily, but it's also not designed to do so.

 ##### UMGAP (Unipept MetaGenomics Analysis Pipeline)
-UMGAP, or the Unipept MetaGenomics Analysis Pipeline, is a bit of an outsider because it focusses on the analysis of metagenomics data.
+UMGAP, or the Unipept MetaGenomics Analysis Pipeline, is a bit of an outsider because it focuses on the analysis of metagenomics data (instead of metaproteomics data).
 This pipeline has been developed by Dr. Felix Van der Jeugt and is only accessible from the command line.
 Since all tools presented in this thesis focus solely on the analysis of metaproteomics data, we will not go into more detail here.